Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 ## Maximal Extractable Value

-> An environment in which detection means certain death...<br>
+> An environment in which detection means certain death...<br/>
-> ...identifying someone’s location is as good as directly destroying them.<br><br>
+> ...identifying someone’s location is as good as directly destroying them.<br/><br/>
 > -- [Ethereum is a Dark Forest](https://www.paradigm.xyz/2020/08/ethereum-is-a-dark-forest) --

 Notes: